How to Build a Workshop Utility Cart: Video Tour, Free Plans & Instructions

 Modify part sizes if necessary to fit your bins, then cut out the top and bottom (they’re identical), the two side pieces and the middle divider.
 Use a jigsaw to round all four corners of the top and bottom pieces, then chuck a 1/4” radius roundover bit in your router.
 The plans show the exposed edges of the project that should be rounded.
 This detail isn’t essential, but does make for a better looking outcome that’s also more damage resist and less painful when you bump into it.

-Begin assembly by joining the sides to both ends of the divider into an H-shaped assembly using screws driven into pre-drilled pilot holes.
+Begin assembly by joining the sides to both ends of the divider.
+You want to create an H-shaped assembly using screws driven into pre-drilled pilot holes.
 If you’re using ordinary deck screws, install four per side or two 2 3/8”-long Headlok screws.
 Never heard of Headloks?
 That’s about to change.

 These Headlok screws are one example of strong, high-quality, large-headed screws.
 These fill the gap between deck screws and lag screws, and they’re perfect for projects like this clamp cart.